chshzh/nordic_wifi_opus_audio_demo/README.md

 - **Earphones/Headphones** with 3.5mm jack
 - **Cable with Double 3.5mm jack Male Header(Optional)**

-> **⚠️ MacBook Compatibility Notice**: The audio gateway device may not work properly with MacBook devices through USB-C due to compatibility issues.
-For best results, use a Windows or Linux PC as the audio source when USB-C used as audio input.

 ### Optional Hardware Modifications for Wi-Fi Audio Headset Device
 - **Enable Battery Power**: Connect nRF7002EK V5V pin to nRF5340 Audio DK TP30 testpoint.